docopt/docopt/README.md

 If your usage patterns allow to match the same-named argument several times, parser will put the matched values into a list, e.g. in case the pattern is `my-program.py FILE FILE` then `args['FILE']` will be a list; in case the pattern is `my-program.py FILE...` it will also be a list.
+Note, even if there is another pattern `my-program.py --foo FILE` with only one argument, the return value will still be a list.

 Option descriptions format